Angrycreative/bj-lazy-load/readme.txt

 Non-javascript visitors gets the original element in noscript.

 = Size optimized images =
-* Automaticly serve scaled down images in responsive designs
+* Automaticly serve scaled down images in responsive designs (experimental)
-* Automaticly serve hiDPI images for hiDPI screens (like Apples Retina Display)
+* Automaticly serve hiDPI images for hiDPI screens (like Apples Retina Display) (experimental)

 Please let me know if you have any issues.
 Fastest way to get a response is by Twitter: http://twitter.com/bjornjohansen